 Taking the bus to get around is clearly not the easiest mean of transportation to use for a foreign tourist in Bangkok neither the fastest one but it's the cheapest one.
 Bangkok bus network is wide and you can go almost anywhere but just need to be patient.

-Only Thai city for the moment to have a metro (there is metro project in Phuket), Bangkok is the city in Thailand that offers more choices of public or individual transport (metro, bus, boats, tuktuks...).
-No, there are not just tuk-tuks and pink taxis to get around Bangkok !
+Bangkok is the city in Thailand that offers more choices of public or individual transport (metro, bus, boats, tuktuks...).
+Because, no, there are not just tuk-tuks and pink taxis to get around Bangkok !